-Re-Examination
+Re- Examination

-Every student will be allowed to take end term exam again in a maximum of two courses in which he/she scores an #Fø grade in a particular semester.
-If he/she, on re-examination, scores sufficient marks to cross the cut-off for clearing a particular course (adopted during the regular evaluation for that course) then he/she will be awarded a #Dø grade.
+Every student will be allowed to take end term exam again in a maximum of two courses in which he/she scores an 'F' grade in a particular semester.
+If he/she, on re-examination, scores sufficient marks to cross the cut-off for clearing a particular course (adopted during the regular evaluation for that course) then he/she will be awarded a 'D' grade.

-Project Grades 6 Project grades finalized as per approved procedure shall be submitted by the last date specified for the submission of grades.
+Project Grades - Project grades finalized as per approved procedure shall be submitted by the last date specified for the submission of grades.
 If a student wishes to petition against the grade assigned, he/she should approach the Head of the Department within a week of the beginning of the next regular academic term.
 The HOD will report his recommendations to the Chairman, Senate for the final decision.
 The Chairman, Senate may also look into such a case directly.

-Grade Report - A copy of the Grade Report is issued to each student at the end of the semester and a copy of same is also mailed to parents/guardian.
+Grade Report - A copy of the Grade Report is issued to each student at the end of the semester.
 A duplicate copy, if needed, can be obtained on payment of the prescribed fee.